Case Study

 Key Findings

-- Knowledge was not the barrier.
-While lack of understanding seemed to be the issue, the dispelled this: both registrants and non-registrants said they did not fully understand the organ donation process.
-This meant that a lack of knowledge alone did not explain the gap.
+• Knowledge was not the barrier.
+While non-registrants pointed to a lack of information as the issue, the findings showed that both registrants and non-registrants said they did not fully understand the organ donation process.
+This meant that a lack of knowledge alone did not explain the gap in behavior.

 Impact

-By separating perceived barriers from real barriers, Market Street helped our client focus resources where they would have the greatest impact: shifting social norms and addressing peer and family influences, rather than overspending on education campaigns that would not have a meaningful impact on behavior.
+By separating perceived barriers from real ones, Market Street guided our client to direct resources toward the highest-potential areas: nurturing supportive social norms and connecting with peer and family networks, rather than over-investing in education campaigns unlikely to drive real behavior change.

 This case highlights the power of Barrier Analysis to reveal hidden influences on behavior that traditional survey measures often miss.
 For our client, it provided a sharper strategy to grow registrations by reframing organ donation as a socially supported, community-valued decision.